-With the federal bribery trial of City Councilmember Kenyatta Johnson underway, jurors will hear about the Royal Theater as prosecutors make the case that Johnson pushed for a zoning change at the South Street site for his own financial gain.
+In the federal bribery retrial of City Councilmember Kenyatta Johnson, jurors will hear about the Royal Theater as prosecutors make the case that Johnson pushed for a zoning change at the South Street site for his own financial gain.

 The Royal, as it’s often called, was a cultural hub for Black Philadelphians throughout the 20th century.
 Long closed, it was demolished in 2017 to make way for real estate development on the west side of South Street.

 But what exactly is the Royal, and why is it so important in this case?
 Here is what you need to know:

 In 1919, brothers and developers Abraham and Morris Wax hired architect Frank Hahn — who would go on to design the Gershman Y and Warwick Hotel — to design the Royal Theater.
 It opened in 1920 on the 1500 block of South Street, serving as a movie theater for Black Philadelphians.

 “My dad started the first Black movie theater in Philadelphia.
 Back in the 1930s, Black people weren’t allowed to go to the movies with white people, and my dad started one of the first theaters built in Black areas for Black people,” David Wax, Morris’ son, told The Inquirer in 1987.
 The Wax family is still involved in the movie business today under the Reel Cinemas banner, which owns theaters in Narberth and Lancaster.

 Reportedly built by a Black contractor, the theater also employed an all-Black staff that formed the Colored Motion Picture Operators Union.
 At 9,600 square feet and 1,125 seats, the theater for years screened first-run movies, especially those featuring Black stars such as Paul Robeson.